 Medical detox programs typically involve three components, which are the following:

-- Evaluation: When patients are admitted into a treatment facility, they will undergo assessment and evaluation.
+- Evaluation: Patients who are admitted into a treatment facility will undergo assessment and evaluation.
 This can include an intake interview, several medical tests, and a comprehensive look at a patient’s medical history and addictive behaviors.
-The purpose of this stage is to determine the best way to support the patient’s detoxification process.
+This stage aims to determine the best way to support the patient’s detoxification process.

 - Stabilization: The process of detoxification happens at this point.
 A patient will be supported by the facility’s staff, following an individualized treatment plan.
 This can last anywhere from a few days to a few weeks, depending on the addictive substance and the intensity of the patient’s addiction.

 - Transition into longer-term addiction treatment: Detoxification is just the beginning of a patient’s recovery journey.
 Further treatment can increase patients’ chances of sustaining their sobriety and avoiding relapse.
-Great medical detox centers will not only prepare patients for the next step in their recovery journey but also recommend which path to take — whether it’s long-term residential treatment, outpatient care, or something in between.
+Great medical detox centers will prepare patients for the next step in their recovery journey and recommend which path to take — long-term residential treatment, outpatient care, or something in between.